Nash Brennan: Storylines

 Nash accompanies Jessica to Texas for the reading of Asa Buchanan's will, where he gets into a physical altercation with Jared.
 Back in Llanview, he directs Charlie Banks to the Buchanan mansion to find Jared, who unknown to Nash, is Charlie's son.
 Nash also successfully defends an attempt by Jared, now posing as Asa's long-lost son, to acquire the winery for Buchanan Enterprises.
 In early 2008, Nash becomes furious when Jessica poses as Tess in order to fool Jared into exposing himself as a fraud, and believes that Jessica is being too cavalier with her mental health.
 After Jared has her sent to St. Ann’s Sanitarium for a night, Jessica becomes embroiled in a mystery involving Allison Perkins.
-Soon, Nash finds himself in the awkward position of being indebted to Jared after the he saves Jessica from Allison's murder attempt at the Go Red Ball.
+Soon, Nash finds himself in the awkward position of being indebted to Jared after he saves Jessica from Allison's murder attempt at the Go Red Ball.
 Jared and Nash agree to let bygones be bygones.

 In the spring of 2008, Nash becomes involved with mysterious investors willing to help him with his vineyard.
 However, he realizes too late that the investors plan to steal his land out from under him in order to build a shopping mall.
 Nash agrees to Jared's offer to buy the winery via Buchanan Enterprises in order to keep his family's home from being bulldozed.
 Nash's last-minute salvation disappears, however, when Dorian Lord outs Jared as a fraud at the shareholders' meeting, and reveals that all transactions and contracts made by Jared are now void.
 Nash’s investors promptly swoop in and take the land, evicting Nash and Jessica.
 Enraged, Nash confronts Jared, blaming him and Natalie Buchanan for their deception and the loss of his vineyard.
 A brawl ensues, and Nash accidentally trips over a railing and falls through a skylight to the floor of the Palace Hotel below.

 Nash is rushed to the hospital, but his internal injuries are too severe to attempt surgery.
 Jessica and her family are told to say their good-byes to Nash while they still have time.
 Natalie and Jared attempt to apologize to Nash for their part in his accident, but he orders them out.
 Jessica stays by Nash's side, and reveals that she is pregnant again.
 Heartbroken, she sobs as Nash traces the shape of a heart into the palm of her hand, then slowly pulls off his oxygen mask to kiss her one last time.
 Nash dies in Jessica's arms on June 5, 2008.